Classification and statistics of cut and project sets: Introduction

 \begin{thm} \name{thm: Schmidt analogue 1} Let $\mu$ be an RMS measure of higher rank, such that \equ{eq: new condition} holds.
 Then for every $\vre>0$, for every unbounded ordered family $\{\Omega_T\}$, for $\mu$-a.e.\,cut-and-project set $\Lambda$, \eq{eq: density with rate}{ \# \left(\Omega_T\cap \Lambda \right) = D(\Lambda) \cdot \vol(\Omega_T) + O\left(\vol(\Omega_T)^{\frac12 + \vre} \right). } \end{thm}

 This result is a direct analogue of Schmidt's result for lattices, and its proof follows \cite{Schmidt_metrical}.
 In the special case $\Omega_T = B(0,T)$, we obtain an estimate for the rate of convergence in \equ{eq: density exists}, valid for $\mu$-a.e.\,cut-and-project set.
-For related work see \cite{HKW}. \combarak{Modified the sentence after comment of Strombergsson} Note that for $B(0,T)$, and for lattices, G\"otze \cite{gotze_icm} has conjectured that an error estimate $O\left(\vol(B(0,T))^{\frac{1}{2} - \frac{1}{2d}+\vre} \right)$ should hold.
+For related work see \cite{HKW}.
+Note that for $B(0,T)$, and for lattices, G\"otze \cite{gotze_icm} has conjectured that an error estimate $O\left(\vol(B(0,T))^{\frac{1}{2} - \frac{1}{2d}+\vre} \right)$ should hold.

 Even for $\Omega_T = B(0,T)$, one cannot expect \equ{eq: density with rate} to hold for {\em all} cut-and-project sets; in fact, a Baire category argument as in \cite[\S 9]{HKW} can be used to show that for any error function $E(T)$ with $E(T) = o(T^d)$ there are cut-and-project sets for which, along a subsequence $T_n \to \infty$,